 Skip to main content

-The goal is to provide educators and administrators with a practical roadmap to deploy AI agents effectively while minimizing disruption and maximizing educational impact.
+The goal is to provide educators and administrators with a practical roadmap to deploy AI assistants effectively while minimizing disruption and maximizing educational impact.

 Purpose of Phased Implementation